wingy3181/dotfiles/README.md

 > - [ ] Show Keychain Access menu in menubar (http://blog.taylormcgann.com/tag/cgsession/)
 > - [ ] Show Launchpad keyboard shortcut -> option-command-L
 > - [ ] Generation of SSH key
-> - [ ] git config so that will not use global (see gitconfig https://github.com/git/git/blob/90f7b16b3adc78d4bbabbd426fb69aa78c714f71/Documentation/config.txt#L2847-L2855)
+> - [X] git config so that will not use global (see gitconfig https://github.com/git/git/blob/90f7b16b3adc78d4bbabbd426fb69aa78c714f71/Documentation/config.txt#L2847-L2855)
 > - [ ] change of hostname, computername, etc
-> - [ ] Update git to not use apple one and use brew installed one
+> - [X] Update git to not use apple one and use brew installed one
 > - [ ] Lock screen shell script and alias
 > - [ ] Signing commits using GPG
+> - [ ] Add cyip2 and Development to left hand of finder

 These are the base dotfiles that I start with when I set up a new environment.
 For more specific local needs I use the `.local`